justsml/guides/interviews/passing-the-tech-screen/README.md

 ## CSS

 1. What are CSS selectors?
-1. What is the specificity of those selectors?
+1. What is selector specificity?
-1. What is the difference between `.class1.class2` and `.class1 .class2` as a selector?
+1. What is the difference between selectors `.class1.class2` and `.class1 .class2`?
+1. How about these selectors `.class1 .class2` and `.class1 > .class2`?
+1. And these selectors `.header .nav a` and `.header a`?
 1. How do you center something in CSS?
+1. What is SASS/LESS/Stylus/etc?
+1. What is component based SCSS/CSS?
-1. How do floats work?
+1. ~~How do floats work?~~
 1. How do you get something to not display using CSS?
 1. Why would you use Flexbox or CSS Grid?